qthedoc/functioneer/README.md

 4  0.011093  2  100  1.999731  3.998866  4.067518e-07
 5  0.030206  2  200  1.999554  3.998225  2.136755e-07
 ```
-For each branch, the Rosenbrock Function has been minimized and the solution values for 'x', 'y' and 'rosen' are shown.
+For each branch, the Rosenbrock Function has been minimized and the solution values for `x`, `y` and `rosen` are shown.

 Note: the initial values used in the optimization are just the existing parameter values (in this case x and y are 0).